-The increasing interconnectivity of industrial plants has led to a rising number of cyber attacks and security risks.
-To effectively address these threats and ensure production security, Rhebo and Bosch Rexroth AG have developed an integrated solution, which is explained in detail in this podcast episode.
-The focus is on a cybersecurity solution for the connected industry and how innovations in industrial automation can contribute to protecting businesses and valuable resources.
+The increasing interconnectivity of industrial plants is leading to a rising number of cyber attacks and security risks.
+To effectively address these threats and ensure production security, Rhebo and Bosch Rexroth AG have developed an integrated solution, which is comprehensively explained in this podcast episode.
+The focus is on a cybersecurity solution for the connected industry and how innovations in industrial automation can contribute to safeguarding businesses and valuable resources.

 Rhebo is a leading provider of solutions for monitoring industrial control systems and detecting anomalies in real-time.
-Cybersecurity, availability, and stability of production processes are key topics for this hardware-independent security specialist.
+Cybersecurity, as well as the availability and stability of production processes, are central topics for this hardware-independent security specialist.

 Bosch Rexroth AG is a global provider of drive and control technology, specializing in factory automation.
-They help machine engineering customers engineer machines faster and machine operators minimize production risks and achieve higher availabilities.
-In addition, energy consumption and environmental impact are reduced.
+They assist machine engineering customers in engineering machines faster and help machine operators minimize production risks and achieve higher availabilities.
+Additionally, their goal is to reduce energy consumption and environmental impact.

 The partnership between Rhebo and Bosch Rexroth AG offers companies an integrated solution that combines the benefits of both technologies.
-The cybersecurity expertise of Rhebo and the stability of the industrial control systems of Bosch Rexroth AG ensure optimal protection and efficient monitoring of production processes.
+The cybersecurity from Rhebo and the stability of Bosch Rexroth AG’s industrial control systems ensure optimal protection and efficient monitoring of production processes.

 Congratulations for choosing this episode, because today we’re talking about a really important industry topic that everyone should have on their radar: it’s about anomaly detection in networks.
 That doesn’t sound very appealing at first, but it’s not at all, because with every day, with every hour and with every minute, more and more amounts of data are produced, coming from devices, machines and also sensors.